 Calculator A scientific calculator with a graphing package is required for the course.
 The TI-83+ or TI-84 are recommended.
+Your instructor can

 You can buy a used one at the pawn shope, or, you can also rent one for the semester for \$20.
+Go to the Math Lab and see Betsy to rent a calculator.

 Assignments This course requires two hours of study for every hour of class.
 Since our class meets for four hours each week, that's eight hours of study - a full day's work each week!
 Think now when your regular math homework hours will be, and stick to the schedule.
-That is the best waty to ensure success in learning, regular, focused practice.
+That is the best waty to ensure success in learning: regular, focused practice.